-- SWOT analysis results
+- SWOT analysis

-- Community needs and opportunities
+- Community Needs and Opportunities

-- Community goals and policies
+- Community Goals

-- Future development narrative and maps
+- Future Development Narrative and Maps

-Within the future development section, Hancock County elected to create character areas rather than a future land use map (as in the previous plan), and the City of Sparta elected to retain its character area map from its previous plan.
-These communities are presented in two separate map and narrative series.
+Within the future development section, Hancock County elected to retain the use of a future land use map from its previous plan, and the City of Sparta elected to retain a character area map from its previous plan.
+Thus these communities are presented in two different map and narrative series.